 This gives you peace of mind that the chip is still working.

-We have found 7 chips so far (November 2017) that have failed and of course the owner was blissfully unaware their dog was no longer safe or legally compliant.
+We have found 7 chips so far (July 2020) that have failed and of course, the owner was blissfully unaware their dog was no longer safe or legally compliant.

 If I get a late cancellation or a no-show, I'll also email the client list.
 This generally fills the appointment 50% of the time.